 Things to do in Niagara Falls with kids

 In this post you can find:

 - Why you should visit Niagara Falls with your family

 - What to do in Niagara Falls with kids

-- Places to eat in Niagara Falls with kids
+- Where to stay and eat in Niagara Falls with kids

 - How to get around in Niagara Falls